-1) We understand and agree that participation in extracurricular activities is a privilege that may be withdrawn for violations of the Extracurricular Drug Testing Policy.
-2) We have read the Extracurricular Drug Testing Policy and understand the responsibilities and consequences as an activity participant if the student violates the policy.
-3) , subjected to random drug testing, and if they refuse, will not be pe allowed to practice or participate in any extracurricular activity or attend non-acader have read this consent statement and agree to its terms.
-4) We understand this is binding while a student is enrolled in Jo Public Schools. ohnson County Central CONS ENT TO PERFORM DRUG TESTING presen Testing sent or vendor employ medica tests as officia reby consent to allow the student named on this form to undergously consent to allow the student named on this form to undergously the ground of description.
-We understand ally to a qualified laboratory for actual testing.
-We hereby give a selected by the school board, their Medical Review Office (Mayees, or agents, together with any clinic, hospital, or laboratory all vendor to perform testing for the detection of drugs and to respond to the policy.
-We understand these results will be followed to do so. that any samples will be our consent to the medical IRO), laboratory, doctors, designated by the selected elease the results of those orwarded to school district • 1 D T 11 h . derstand that consent pursuant to this Consent to Perform Rand ve for all extracurricular activities in which this student might 0 emplo reby release the Johnson County Central Public Schools Board yees from any legal responsibility or liability for the release of s, pursuant to the policy.
-Studen nt Signature Date Parent /Guardian Signature Date i ui Oii - Cauraiun Digituturo Dutc
+2) W an 3) W su pa ha 4) W e understand and agree that participation in extractive to be withdrawn for violations of the Extracurricular behave read the Extracurricular Drug Testing Policed consequences as an activity participant if the student understand that when students participate in any bjected to random drug testing, and if they refuse, rticipate in any extracurricular activity or attend not we read this consent statement and agree to its term to understand this is binding while a student is enroublic Schools. alar Drug Testing Policy. by and understand the responsibilities adent violates the policy. c extracurricular activity they will be will not be allowed to practice or non-academic school functions.
+We ms. CONSEN T TO PERFORM DRUG TESTING presence of Testing Present only vendor se employee medical vertests as preofficials a requested y consent to allow the student named on this form of drugs, alcohol and/or tobacco products in according a dopted by the Board of Education.
+We use to a qualified laboratory for actual testing.
+We helected by the school board, their Medical Reviews, or agents, together with any clinic, hospital, or lendor to perform testing for the detection of drugs ovided in the policy.
+We understand these results and will also be made available to us.
+We agree to to do so. rdance with the extracurricular Drug nderstand that any samples will be reby give our consent to the medical Office (MRO), laboratory, doctors, laboratory designated by the selected is and to release the results of those will be forwarded to school district a sign any necessary releases if for all extracurricular activities in which this stude employee y release the Johnson County Central Public Scho s from any legal responsibility or liability for the ursuant to the policy.
+Student S ignature Date Parent/Gu ardian Signature Date

-JOHNSON COUNTY CENTRAL PUBLIC SCHOOLS WITHDRAWL OF STUDENT FROM ACTIVITY 2022-2023 SCHOOL YEAR
+JOHNSON COUNTY CENTRAL PUBLIC SCHOOLS WITHDRAWAL OF STUDENT FROM ACTIVITY